sebastien-tchitchek/ContinuousEditDistance/README.md

 paraview vestec_CED_clustering.pvsm
 ```

-This command launches ParaView and loads the state file `vestec_CED_clustering.pvsm`, which opens the four TVPD Cinema databases from the `data/` directory, applies the Continuous Edit Distance pipeline and clustering configuration used in the paper, and reproduces Figure 11.
+This command launches ParaView and loads the state file `vestec_CED_clustering.pvsm`, which opens the four TVPD Cinema databases from the `data/` directory, applies the CED-based clustering configuration used in the paper, and reproduces Figure 11.